leanprover/lean4/README.md

 }
 ```

-We can use the command `lake build-bin` to build the package (and its dependencies, if it has them) into a native executable.
-The result will be placed in to `build/bin`.
+The command `lake build-bin` can then be used to build the package (and its dependencies, if it has them) into a native executable.
+The result will be placed in `build/bin`.

 ```
 $ lake build-bin